masonfmatthews/rails_assignments/projects/battleship/README.md

 ## Description

 Write a program that plays the game of Battleship.
-The user will act as Player 1, and the computer will act as Player 2.
+The user can act as Player 1, and the computer can act as Player 2.

 ## Objectives